FAMNM/famnm-website-backend/README.md

 flask run
 ```

-The `gunicorn` production server will run as it is defined in `Procfile`.
-The application should behave identically to how it does on the `flask` server, but in a way that's safe for production.
+The `gunicorn` production server should behave identically to how it does on the `flask` server, but in a way that's safe for production.
+It is defined in the Heroku `Procfile` as what should be run when the application is deployed, which means that the following command will do the same thing, but locally.

 Run the production server locally:

 ```bash
 heroku local web
 ```

+## Deploying

+The application on Heroku is configured to automatically redeploy every time something new is added to the `master` branch on GitHub.

+Any packages listed in `requirements.txt` will be installed, then the application will be run with the command(s) specified in `Procfile`.